cheriekeller/CAExplorer/src/pages/impacts/species/community-dynamics.md

 - Limit northern extent/expansion of exotic species range (potentially beneficial change)
 - Reduced competitive ability

+#### Impacts of Increased Precipitation:

+- Increased connectivity of in ephemeral wetlands to adjacent wetlands and water bodies
+- Reduced food source for aquatic species due to displacement of stored organic carbon

 #### Impacts of Decreased Precipitation:

 - Shift in species composition